FreeCAD/FreeCAD-render/README.md

 * Add some more lighting functionalities:
   - Directional lights ("sun")
-  - Howek-Wilkie skylight
+  - Howek-Wilkie skylight (in progress)
-  - Area lights
   - Image-based lighting
 * Add material support, including UV-textures
 * Make handling of big projects easier:
-  - Allow "one-click" import of groups into rendering projects
   - Create "convert to another renderer" functionality on rendering project
 * Currently the external (open the file to be rendered in the Renderer's GUI)/internal (render directly inside FreeCAD) render mode is not implemented, the external mode will always be used.
 * Add support for more renderers
   - Yafaray
+  - LuxCore (presently only legacy LuxRender is supported)
   - Kerkythea (adapt the existing macro)
   - Blender's Eevee
   - OpenCasCade's [CadRays](https://www.opencascade.com/content/cadrays)